jepler/wifi-ntp-pps/README.md

 idf.py flash --after no_reset --port=/dev/ttyACM???
 ```

 Once flash has finished, click the reset button once.
-(Technical limitations seem to prevent automatically resetting after loading the code)
+(Technical limitations seem to prevent automatically resetting after loading the code, and it prints a scary failure message every time!)

+# PPS Output

+The pin with silk "A0" gets a 1PPS output with the rising edge placed near the top of the second.

+# Status indicator

+The on-board neopixel gives the board status:

+* Black: power off or crashed
+* Solid red: never connected to wifi or crashed
+* Blinking red: never got NTP sync since power on
+* Blinking green: connected & got NTP sync since power on